Aut-Labs/contracts/README.md

 # Deployments (locally or not)

 1. Select your desired network in hardhat.config.json under default network
-2. Run `npm run deployAutID` and store the output address of AutID
-2. Run `npm run deployDAOExpanderFactory` and store the output address of DAOExpanderFactory
+2. Run `npm run deployAll` and store the output addresses
+2. If you need to install the Plugin Definitions, copy the PluginRegistry address and put it in ./scripts/addPluginDefinitions.js script
-3. Run `npm run deployDAOTypes` and store the addresses DAO Types of all the Checkers and Types
+3. Run `npm run addPluginDefinitions`
-4. Deploy DAOExpanerRegistry:
-    4.1.
-Replace autIDAddr, daoTypesAddr and daoExpanderFactoryAddr in deployDAOExpanderRegistry.js 4.2.
-Run `npm run deployDAOExpanderRegistry`

 > **_Tip:_** If you're expanding the DAO Types that the product supports, for testing purposes, you can add it to /scripts/deployDAOTypes.js